 Largest Employers

-Nursing assistants hold about 1.4 million jobs.
+Nursing assistants held about 1.4 million jobs.
 The highest level of employment for Nursing Assistants was found in the following industries in May 2020.

 Industry or Sector | % Employed |